-A booster dose of the Covid-19 vaccination helps improve the protection you get from the first two doses of your vaccination.
-And helps give you longer-term protection against serious illness.
+A booster dose of the Covid-19 vaccination helps give you longer-term protection against serious illness.

-You can get a booster dose if you had a 2nd dose of the Covid-19 vaccine at least 3 months ago (91 days) and:
+Everyone aged 16 and over who had a 2nd dose of the Covid-19 vaccine at least 3 months ago (91 days) can get a booster dose.

 Booking your Covid-19 booster